thejimbirch/catsinmyyard/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.13.6 of the free version correspond to changes made in 2.13.6.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.13.7 of the free version correspond to changes made in 2.13.7.x of the paid version.

+= 1.13.7 - 06/Sep/2017 =

+* FIX: UpdraftCentral connectivity for various operations restored (regression in 1.13.6)
+* FIX: No error message was being shown when a backup to local storage was missing upon restore
+* COMPATIBILITY: Replace uses of the deprecated (PHP 7.2+) each() function
+* TRANSLATION: Portuguese (Portugal) and Romanian translations are now complete and supplied from wordpress.org, so can be removed from the free plugin zip
+* TWEAK: Fix some wrongly-called translation functions, and pull more known strings into the Premium version
+* TWEAK: Remove the legacy parameter for setting storage upload job status data (only useful for version downgrades of more than 1 release during in-progress backups)
+* TWEAK: Exclude some unnecessary build and unused files from the release zip (reduce disk space and download size)

 = 1.13.6 - 05/Sep/2017 =